chadwcarlson/hugo-demo-theme/content/demos/drupal-install-cli/deck.md

   Next, you can use the CLI command <code>platform environment:init</code> along with the project ID to initialize the project with an existing Drupal repository, such as our Drupal 8 template.
 So long as the repository contains Platform.sh configuration files, it will then build and deploy the site.
+First, Platform.sh will run through the build hook of the application's <code>.platform.app.yaml</code> file which defines its build process.
+Once completed, Platform.sh will validate domains for the environment, and issue new  Let's Encrypt certificates for them if they not present or if they will soon expire.
+Then the environment is created and deployed.
 </aside>
 {{< /slide >}}